Anju-shadow/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 --------------------
 ## Step 4.
 Import Kali Linux

-Now, let's import Kali Linux from the official website of kaliorg.
+Now, let's import Kali Linux from the official website of kali org.
 The Kali Linux acts as an attacking machine.
-It is best to download the new version according to the hypervisor VirtualBox syste[...]
+It is best to download the latest version according to the hypervisor VirtualBox system.

 ### VM Adapter Network Configuration: